dotnet/docs/docs/csharp/language-reference/preprocessor-directives/preprocessor-if.md

 A conditional directive beginning with a `#if` directive must explicitly be terminated with a `#endif` directive.

-`#define` lets you define a symbol, such that, by using the symbol as the expression passed to the `#if` directive, the expression evaluates to `true`.
+`#define` lets you define a symbol.
+By then using the symbol as the expression passed to the `#if` directive, the expression evaluates to `true`.

 You can also define a symbol with the [/define](../compiler-options/define-compiler-option.md) compiler option.
 You can undefine a symbol with [#undef](preprocessor-undef.md).

 A symbol that you define with `/define` or with `#define` doesn't conflict with a variable of the same name.
-That is, a variable name should not be passed to a preprocessor directive and a symbol can only be evaluated by a preprocessor directive.
+That is, a variable name should not be passed to a preprocessor directive, and a symbol can only be evaluated by a preprocessor directive.

 The scope of a symbol created with `#define` is the file in which it was defined.